compilatio/moodle-plagiarism_compilatio/README.txt

 - Update Compilatio service status link (in Compilatio container)
 - Display error message returned by API on failed document upload to Compilatio
 - Fix send files error when using groups in assignments with postgresql
-- Compilatio container can now be minimized (and is minimized by default)
+- Compilatio container can now be minimized
 - Update document's depositor on old documents
 - Handling read-only API key errors
 - Add global score and detailed scores for Magister+ API keys